adarshpriyadarshii/ToDo-App/submissions-Adarsh.md

 Features:

-•	You can easily add tasks in your list
+•	You can easily add tasks in your list.

-•	When the task is done, you can simply click on that task and it will get erased/delated from the list
+•	When the task is done, you can simply click on that task and it will get erased/delated from the list.